meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 - Occuring through personal accomplishments, encounters with others, or encounters with art and nature.
 - Can be attained by attaching oneself or one's existence to a larger framwork of meaning such as religion or a philosophy of life.
 - Fulfilling four psychological needs:
-	- 1Purpose
+	1. Purpose
-1. Value
+	2. Value
-2. Efficacy
+	3. Efficacy
-3. Self-worth
+	4. Self-worth
+Dependent on interpersonal relationships, self-improvement and understanidn